Karachi Port Trust (KPT) Shipping Movements Report - UrduPoint

 The total cargo handled at Karachi Port during the last 24 hours

-The breakup shows that the port has handled 22,706 metric tons of
+The breakup shows that the port has handled 73,862 Metric Tons of

-export cargo and 44,080 metric tons of import cargo during the said
+export cargo and 119,966 Metric Tons of import cargo during the said

 COMMODITY IMPORT EXPORT TOTAL